tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab03/README.md

 Thread-off between _safety_ and _liveness_:

-- Locks are essentials to ensure thread safety but indiscriminate use of locking can cause "lock-ordering" deadlocks;
+- Locks are essentials to ensure thread safety
+  - :boom: but indiscriminate use of locking can cause **"lock-ordering" deadlocks**;
-- using thread pools and semaphores to bind resource consumption but failure to understand activities being bounded can cause resource deadlocks.
+- Thread pools and semaphores are essential to bind resource consumption
+  - :boom: but failure to understand activities being bounded can cause **resource deadlocks**.

 ### Deadlock

 A situation wherein two or more competing actions are waiting for the other to finish, and thus neither ever does.

-Coffman necessary conditions for a deadlock to occur (1971), i.e. a deadlock can only occur in systems where all the following 4 conditions are satisfied:
+A deadlock can only occur in systems where all the following 4 conditions are satisfied (Coffman, 1971):

 - **mutual exclusion**
   - a resource that cannot be used by more than one process at a time;